unspecifier/quizzler/src/markdown/nha-modules.md

 Which of the following information is required for third-party payers to process a CMS-1500/837P claim for an evaluation and management service performed using televisual devices?

-© Patient
+- ❌ Patient

-INCORRECT

 int number

 ‘The patient account number is assigned by the provider and is not required by the third-party payer to process a claim.

-© Provider's phone numbe
+- ❌ Provider's phone numbe
-INCORRECT

 The phone number is not required for claims processing.